yanganto/relayer-game/README.md

 Evil                           H                    L
 Challenger                     1                    0
 ```
-Such that, based on `target function`, the next target will be between the position 1 and position 2.
+Such that, based on `sample function`, the next sampling block will be between the position 1 and position 2.
 ```
              G=================2==========3=========1===>
 Evil                           H                    L